Configure Resource Groups

 The Storage Optimisation option is enabled by default.

-In context of cores assignment, 'CPU overcommit' attribute is supported and can be applied across all the selected cores.
-This feature provides the capability to allocate more than 1 virtual cores to a single physical core.Specifically, users can choose between the range of 2 to 8 virtual cores to be assigned to one single core.
+In the context of cores assignment, 'CPU overcommit' attribute is supported and can be applied across all of the selected cores.
+This feature provides the capability of allocating more than 1 virtual cores to a single physical core.Specifically, users can choose between the range of 2 to 8 virtual cores to be assigned to one single core.

-By enabling 'CPU Pinning' attribute, each virtual core corresponds to only one physical core, and as a result 'CPU overcommit' is disabled.
+By enabling the 'CPU Pinning' option, each virtual core corresponds to only one physical core, and as a result 'CPU overcommit' is disabled.